Internetrix/silverstripe-facebook-feed/readme.md

 ## Introduction

-Allows creation of a Facebook feeds in SilverStripe by converting access tokens into long lived and permanent access tokens.
+Allows creation of Facebook feeds in SilverStripe by converting access tokens into long lived and permanent access tokens.

+If you would like to view how this process works, please visit: https://stackoverflow.com/questions/12168452/long-lasting-fb-access-token-for-server-to-pull-fb-page-info

 ## Requirements
 * SilverStripe CMS ^4